liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 # Hooks

-At times, you may need to customize even the core features of Liferay.
-Liferay Hooks are the preferred plugin, filling a wide variety of the common needs for overriding Liferay core functionality.
-Use hooks in place of Ext plugins, whenever possible, as they're hot-deployable and more forward compatible.
-First we'll create a hook so you can see how it works, then we'll discuss some of their most common uses.
+Liferay Hooks are the best plugin tool for customizing Liferay's core features.
+If possible, use hooks whenever you need to override Liferay's core functionality.
+It's possible to use Ext plugins for many of the same override tasks, but hooks are hot-deployable and more forward compatible, so we urge you to preferentially use them.

+In this chapter we'll learn to create hooks and discuss their most common uses.

 Our chapter topics include:

-- **Creating a Hook:** Create and deploy a hook, and learn about hook anatomy.
+- **Creating a Hook:** Create and deploy a hook, and learn about its anatomy.

 - **Overriding Web Resources:** Override web resources or resources in `portal-web`: JSP files, JSPF files, Javascript files, CSS files, or images.